 Modi called upon the world leaders to adopt International Day of Yoga to deal with the problem of deteriorating health due to negative climate change.
 He expressed the date of June 21 for the International Day of Yoga because June 21 is the longest day of the entire calendar year in the Northern Hemisphere.
 Nature, Sun and its glory are most effective on this day.

 For the first time in 2011 in Bengaluru, the world’s leading yoga gurus agreed to celebrate Yoga Day on this day.
 This day has not been chosen keeping in mind any particular person, but keeping nature in mind.
 This is the second such honor for India in the United Nations during the last seven years.
 Earlier, in the year 2007, on the initiative of the UPA government, the United Nations declared Mahatma Gandhi’s birthday, October 2, as the International Day of Non-Violence.

 Yoga day celebration

-The celebration of International Day of Yoga is supported by various world leaders.
-It is Celebrated by people of more than 170 countries including U.S.A., China, Canada etc. It is celebrated internationally by organizing activities like Yoga Training Campus, Yoga Competition and many more activities to increase awareness about the benefits of Yoga among common people all over the world.
+Various world leaders support the celebration of International Day of Yoga.
+170 countries including U.S.A., China, Canada celebrate International Yoga Day.
+It is celebrated internationally by organizing activities like Yoga Training Campus, Yoga Competition and many more activities.
+These activities increase awareness about the benefits of Yoga among common people all over the world.